uohman/project-auth/README.md

 # Project Auth API
 This is a backend project about how to authenticate users and handle passwords.
-The project is made by Maria So and Ulrika Öhman
+The project is made by Maria So and Ulrika Öhman.

 ## The problem
 - How to authenticate users using tokens